 She comes from a big family with whom she meets every Sunday at dinner.

 Hope is intrigued by Lilly.
 She knew Lilly was new to ”The Leading Note”, she saw Lilly got up to leave at the concert when she sat down the piano, then somehow decided to stay a while, only to leave some time later before the concert ended.
-And when they meet again at the pub, she gets to see Lilly closer and she sees Lilly’s hesitant moves, the way she didn’t look straight into Hope’s eyes and she’s intrigued and attracted in the same time by her supposed shyness.
-Then, when Lilly burst out Hope’s mistake when she rehearst “Claire the Lune” and gives her advices on how to overcome it, Hope takes it easy, but she is certain now she wants to know Lilly more, as there seems more in the depths than the surface shows.
+And, when they meet again at the pub, she gets to see Lilly closer and she sees Lilly’s hesitant moves, the way she dorsn’t look straight into Hope’s eyes and she’s intrigued and attracted in the same time by her supposed shyness.
+Then, when Lilly burst out Hope’s mistake when she rehearst “Claire the Lune” and gives her advices on how to overcome it, Hope takes it easy, but she is certain now she wants to know Lilly more, as there seems to be more in the depths than the surface shows.

 I loved Hope’s behavior towards Lilly’s anxiety condition, how she tries to help Lilly open up and overcome all those fears.
 She doesn’t even asks her how she knows music, or if she plays an instrument.